datamafia/ha-ha-web-anti-framework/test-data/contact.md

-# Contact Generated from Remote data
+# Contact Generated from local data

-> This message is only placed in the remote test data.
+> This message is only placed in the local test data.

 ###[Get it the ```ha-ha``` Anti-Framework now!](https://github.com/datamafia/ha-ha-web-anti-framework/)